waldronmatt/groundwork/packages/lit-override/README.md

 Check out this [live demo](https://studio.webcomponents.dev/view/XlfSrBJgu8hrptGm02hE)!
 Alternatively you can run `pnpm dev` to see the demo locally.

+## Features

+- Easily override styles and markup
+- Set overrides from a Lit component or from the Light DOM
+- Apply overrides to child components reliably with no race conditions
+- Apply overrides to dynamically loaded/lazy-loaded components

 ## Installation

 Install dependencies: